Looking to add a Tillandsia xerographica to your plant collection? Check out our T. xerographica plants and purchase one today!

 Beacause of its full and striking shape, it is a favorite among florists and designers in tablescapes, Tillandsia arrangements, and even wedding bouquets.
 Their impressive size and spherical shape have even inspired brides to use them on their own as a simple, modern alternative to a full bouquet.
 I used a large T. xerographica in my wedding bouquet, along with simple white hydrangeas, craspedia (billy balls) and baby's breath (read more about how we used air plants in our wedding here):

-These hearty air plants need somewhat less water than other air plants, and do well with mistings rather than soaks (a quick dunk in water works well too).
+These hearty air plants need somewhat less water than other air plants, and do well with spraying or mistings rather than prolonged soaks (a quick dunk in water works well too).
 You can also change the look of your Tillandsia xerographica by the amount you water it: less water will cause its leaves to be more tightly curled, whereas more frequent waterings will cause the leaves to loosen a bit for a fuller shape.
 Xerographica air plants are also one of the few Tillandsia that can handle direct sunlight.
 Of course the care of your xerographica and frequency of watering should be adjusted depending on your climate and where you keep it.
 Read more air plant care tips here.

 While it will be slow to bloom and propagate, when it does bloom, it produces an impressive spike with yellow and red colors.

 Do you love the Xerographica air plant as much as we do?
 How would you decorate with it?
+Do you want to add a xerographica plant to your collection?

 Comments will be approved before showing up.